quantleaf/twitter-natural-advanced-search/README.md

 ## How to use
 Currently not available on the Chrome store.
 Please clone repo and use this as a development extension to test it.

-If you type in a search field and get a matchind advanced search suggestion you press shift + enter, to apply it.
-It wont apply automatically when pressing.
+If you type in a search field and get a matching advanced search suggestion you press shift + enter, to apply it.
+It wont apply automatically when pressing enter.

 You can toggle suggestions and keywords with ctrl + space.